I’ve been using the ZIIP HALO 2.0 for a few months now and I’m gonna be honest with you. I came into this fully prepared to hate it.

 That’s my face.
 Same morning, about six minutes apart.
 The before is me fresh out of bed during peak allergy season in San Francisco, which means maximum puff, zero definition, and a jawline that has simply given up.
 The after is me immediately following one lymphatic drainage session with the ZIIP HALO 2.0.

-No filter.
-No makeup.
-No time gap where my face just naturally woke up.
+No filter, no makeup, no time gap where my face just naturally woke up.
 Six minutes and a microcurrent device.

 The cheekbone definition alone gets me every time.
 And the jawline.
 I’m not saying it’s a facelift but I am saying it’s the closest thing to a facelift I’ve found that I can do in my bathroom before my first cup of coffee.

-My Honest Results After One Month
+My Honest ZIIP Results After Several Months of Use

 I have dry, sensitive skin and I live in San Francisco where spring allergy season is brutal.
 My face gets puffy and leaky from allergies and I wake up looking hungover when I didn’t have one drink.
-The ZIIP has been a game changer for morning puffiness specifically.

 The ZIIP App and Treatment Options

-The Conductive Gels (The One Downside)
+The Conductive Gels (The One Ongoing Cost to Know About)

 Real talk.
 The gels are the one area where I’d pump the brakes slightly before you buy.
+Which one you use actually matters, and there’s an ongoing cost here you should factor in.

 ZIIP Electric Complex Gel (Best for Beginners)